RimaZ1597/ChIP-Seq-Analysis/README.md

-# Epigenomicsc- Chip-seq-Analysis
+# Epigenomics- Chip-seq-Analysis
-ChIP-sequencing, or ChIP-seq, is used to analyze protein interactions with DNA.
+ChIP-sequencing, or ChIP-seq, is used to analyse protein interactions with DNA.
 ChIP-seq combines chromatin immunoprecipitation (ChIP) with massively parallel DNA sequencing to identify the binding sites of DNA-associated proteins.
-The application of next-generation sequencing (NGS) to ChIP has revealed insights into gene regulation events that play a role in various diseases and biological pathways, such as development and cancer progression.
+The application of next-generation sequencing (NGS) to ChIP has revealed insights into gene regulatory events that play roles in various diseases and biological pathways, such as development and cancer progression.
 ChIP-Seq enables a thorough examination of the interactions between proteins and nucleic acids on a genome-wide scale.

-# Resources Used
+# Tools

 | Tool/Resource                       | Command/Link                                                                  |
 |-------------------------------------|-------------------------------------------------------------------------------|